sireum/kekinian/readme.md

 ## Using Sireum IVE

-First, set the `SIREUM_HOME` env var is to the Sireum installation path.
+First, set the `SIREUM_HOME` env var to the Sireum installation path.

 ### Slang Script Example Project